Quick Start

 2. Add a Cable Point Component to each actor

 3. Hit Play.
-Nearby Cable Points auto-detect each other and spawn a cable between them.
-Or add the other actor to ManualConnectionActors for an explicit connection.
+Nearby Cable Points auto-detect each other and spawn cables between them

-4. Hit Play.
-Cables auto-generate between nearby points.
-Set one point as bIsCableParent to flow its Cable Defaults to the entire network.
+5. Set one Cable Point as bIsCableParent to flow its Cable Defaults (mesh, material, settings) to the entire network

 1. Add a Tether Component to your player character

-2. Place Cable actors, Wrapping Cable actors, or Tether Point actors in your level
+2. Place RAC Cable, RAC Wrapping Cable, or RAC Tether Point actors in your level

 3. Call TetherToCable(Cable), TetherToWrappingCable(Cable), TetherToActor(Actor), or TetherToPoint(WorldPos) to connect